JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_the_Node_Query_System.md

 To enable queries and good overall game performance, per frame **time budgeting** or *time slicing* needs to be used.
 With time budgeting the queries can run a set amount of time per frame, and then suspend until the next frame.
 This causes a delay between when a query was posted and when the results are returned.

-Luckily AI has a super power: **AI can wait**.
+Luckily AI can do something other systems cannot: **AI can wait**.

+## 4. Waiting is a super power

+It may sound peculiar, but unlike other systems in a game, AI can usually wait.
 As long as the AI entity has something reasonably intelligent-looking to do, the players won't notice that the AI is actually waiting for a query or any other background task to finish.

-## 4.

-tbd
+The key is to find a sweet spot where the frame time is reasonable and the waiting time is not too much to be distracting to the players.
+This means optimizing the *search space*, the *search criteria* and *when the queries are posted*.
+Queries can also be *prioritized* so that important ones get a high priority and more execution time per frame.

+In this tutorial we will create an extreme example to illustrate the functionality of the NQS and time budgeting in a similar setting to the other AI components available in Utility AI GDExtension.
+Unlike in a real game, *all* the AI does in this tutorial is continuously run queries to do its logic.
+By default the search space is 90 node point grid with little criterias to minimize it.
+To make matters worse, the AI entities will even post all their queries at the same time when starting the scene.
+As you increase the number of AI entities you will likely see some delay starting to happen when a few hundred to a thousand AI entities have been added (depending on your hardware, of course).
+As such, this tutorial scene is also a good way to get a feel on how much waiting is too much waiting.

+In a real game, you will likely have less AI entities running queries, they will run the queries at different times and your search spaces will be more optimized.

 ## 5. Creating the scenes